Force over Distance: Chapter 50

 Rush made a disapproving noise in the back of his throat.

-“Just because they get married doesn’t mean she won’t go to graduate school.”
+“Just because they get married doesn’t mean she won’t go to grad school.”

 “Maybe.”

 “Look you.
-I already told Scott that you were going to help Brody make an engagement ring.”
+I already told Scott you’d help Brody make an engagement ring.”

 “Presumptive.”